saltstack/salt/rfcs/sls-alternative-syntax.md

 one line more to write.
 However, if there is more one operation that needed to be done, this makes a big difference.
-Since it is impossible to have more than one same ID, you will be required to write different IDs for the _same_ task.
+Since it is impossible to have more than one same ID, you will be required to write different IDs for the _same group_ of tasks, if we grouping them by the targeted object.
 This results into something like this:

 ```yaml